benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q149.png)

-_**Q150:** Any person that owns a vehicle or a phone.
+_**Q150:** Any person who owns a vehicle or a phone.
 If (s)he has a parent - the parent will be part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q150.png)

 The following examples combines 'L' and 'O' with aggregate conditions:

-_**Q151:** Any person that owns more than 10 vehicles, at least one is Chinese.
+_**Q151:** Any person who owns more than 10 vehicles, at least one is Chinese.
 Only the Chinese vehicles will be returned_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q151.png)

-_**Q152:** Any person that owns more than 10 vehicles.
+_**Q152:** Any person who owns more than 10 vehicles.
 Only the Chinese vehicles will be returned_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q152.png)